pBlasiak/rcfiles/README.md

-	:%s/old/new/gc - replace all old with new throughout file with confirmations :Sexplore      - Opens the file explorer in horizontal spllit :Vexplore      - Opens the file explorer in vertical spllit
+	:%s/old/new/gc - replace all old with new throughout file with confirmations :Sexplore      - Opens the file explorer in horizontal spllit :Vexplore      - Opens the file explorer in vertical spllit ctrl+v         - In insert mode it inserts character literally (e.g. IMAP in latex-suite is off)

 - Mappings for vimdiff